 'Rolling Stone' Magazine Is Put Up For Sale

-Wenner Media, the company founded by Rolling Stone publisher Jann Wenner, is selling its controlling stake in the iconic music and culture magazine, citing a desire "to best position the brand for future growth."
+Wenner Media, the company founded by publisher Jann Wenner, is selling its controlling stake in the iconic music and culture magazine Rolling Stone, citing a desire "to best position the brand for future growth."

 The news comes one year after Wenner Media sold 49 percent of Rolling Stone to BandLab Technologies, a digital music company based in Singapore.